 Special Events + Facility Rentals

-Interns work closely with the Facility Rental Coordinator and other MOCAD staff, gaining hands on experience in the planning and production of corporate receptions, fundraisers, weddings, film shoots, other rentals, and Museum specific events.
+Interns work closely with the Facility Rental Coordinator and other MOCAD Staff, gaining hands on experience in the planning and production of corporate receptions, fundraisers, weddings, film shoots, other rentals, and Museum specific events.
 Responsibilities include basic administrative work, research, maintenance of client files and databases, and assisting Museum staff with event specific tasks.
 Candidates should be very well organized, out-going, and punctual with basic computer and research ability, as well as excellent customer service skills.

 Teen Council + Youth Programs

 Interns work with the Youth Program Producer to support MOCAD’s Teen Council, presenting activities, skill building, and other learning opportunities for teenagers.
 Responsibilities will include administrative tasks, research, and working with Teen Council members to plan their events.
 Candidates should be very well organized, professional, punctual, and should also have basic computer and word processing skills.
 Knowledge of Microsoft Office and Google Apps a plus.
 This internship will most likely require working on two Saturdays during the day and one Friday evening per month.

 Volunteering at MOCAD is a great way to get involved with the community, be part of a fun team, and interact with museum visitors, employees, and special guests.
 MOCAD strives to provide our volunteers with an interesting and rewarding learning experience.